karinarastsinskagia/LangChain/README.md

 ### Description

-1. `DocProccessor` folder, includes an AI agent for analyzing the given csv of pros & cons and grouping them into topics/categories.
+1. `DocProccessor` folder, use llm for analyzing the given csv of pros & cons and grouping them into topics/categories.
+2`DocProccessor` folder, includes an AI agent for fetch weather information for the requested city / country.